SpawnageLoong/cde4301-final-report/pages/2_individuals/2_weihao.md

 The detailed explanation for choosing ZSOM-M01 can be found in appendix B1.

+The ZSOM-M01 can operature within the temperature range of -40°C to 105°C, allowing it to operate normally within the temperature range for the thermal cycling test.

 <b>Design Implementation</b>

 <img src="{{site.baseurl}}/assets/images/weihao/Fig2.jpg" alt="Pinout of ZSOM-M01" width="600" class="img-center">